Skip to content

 Most conversations about improving 529 plans focus on the contribution experience, but rarely do program administrators spend equal energy thinking about what happens at the other end: when the time comes to actually use those savings.

-The traditional 529 withdrawal process can be cumbersome: families request a disbursement, wait for funds to transfer, pay out of pocket, and then submit documentation for reimbursement.
+The traditional 529 withdrawal process can be cumbersome: families request a disbursement, wait for funds to transfer, pay out of pocket, and reimburse themselves .
 For a college freshman navigating a new campus, a new schedule, and new financial responsibilities, that process adds unnecessary stress at exactly the wrong moment.

-What if students and families could simply load their 529 savings onto a dedicated prepaid debit card — and use it to pay for books, fees, supplies, and other qualified expenses on the spot?
+What if students could simply load funds from their 529 savings onto a prepaid debit card — and use it to pay for books, fees, supplies, and other qualified expenses on the spot?

 For state program administrators, this is a meaningful differentiator.
 It’s a feature that makes the back-end experience as modern and seamless as the best consumer financial apps, and it’s one that families will notice, appreciate, and tell others about.